-As the temperature drops and winter weather takes hold, it’s even sadder to see the number of rough sleepers on our streets and to think of the hidden homeless, struggling every single day.
+As the temperature drops and winter weather takes hold, it’s even sadder to see the number of rough sleepers on our streets and to think of the people who are 'hidden homeless', struggling every single day.
 As the homeless charity, Crisis, states, “Homelessness is devastating, dangerous and isolating.”

 So, how can we help?

 First and foremost, there are several charities that have the expertise, structure and experience to help the homeless in the most constructive ways.
 Crisis has a big centre on Surrey Street, Croydon, and offers education, training and support.
 Evolve Housing + Support also offers support that extends beyond simply finding someone a night’s accommodation.

 They also ensure that the money raised is used to help the most vulnerable homeless, in a way that can have a truly positive impact on people’s lives.